logins/logins.github.io/graphics/_posts/2020-07-31-DX12ResourceHandling.md

 The allocation size required for a resource will be equal to the first multiple of alignment greater than the resource size.
 Alignment is always a power of two, and we can query it alongside the resource’s size by using [ID3D12Device::GetResourceAllocationInfo](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12device-getresourceallocationinfo) function, which takes one or more [D3D12_RESOURCE_DESC](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/ns-d3d12-d3d12_resource_desc) as input.

-In D3D12 resource alignment appears in forms of common fixed constants:
+D3D12 heap resource alignment appears in forms of common fixed constants:

 -   64KB for every buffer and base textures types